MicrosoftDocs/win32/desktop-src/DevNotes/rtldospathnametontpathname_u_withstatus.md

 ### DosFileName [in]

-AA pointer to a DOS file name path.
+A pointer to a DOS file name path.

 ### PUNICODE_STRING [out]